-Consider the last significant purchase you made, such as a smart phone.
-For most people, a smart phone is an essential tool and there is a plethora of smart phone manufacturers each offering extensive product ranges for you to choose from.
+Consider the last significant purchase you made, such as a smartphone.
+For most people, a smartphone is an essential tool and there are a plethora of smartphone manufacturers each offering extensive product ranges for you to choose from.

-Despite the choice available, the core feature use by most smart phone users is very similar.
+Despite the choice available, the core feature used by most smartphone users is very similar.
 A survey from the Express in March 2017 shows the top uses of mobile phones in the UK.

 - Text – 88%

 - Online shopping – 56%

 What’s surprising about these stats (other than the fact that ‘calling’ doesn’t even make the top ten uses of a mobile phone!), is that these features are available on nearly any device, no matter which brand or model.